Brakebein/ngx-tagify/README.md

 ### Predefined values

-Either use `ngModel` or reactive forms with an initial string value that gets parsed by Tagify and transformed to an array of `TagData` which will override the string value.
+Use `ngModel` or reactive forms with an initial string value that gets parsed by Tagify.

-You can also pass predefined tags as text between `<tagify></tagify>`.
+If you want to pass predefined tags as text, but receive a tags array as output, pass the value as text between `<tagify></tagify>`.
 Mixed text & tags are also supported.
 ```html
 <tagify>tag 1, tag 2</tagify>
 ```